Embracing Acupuncture for Stroke Recovery

 Emotional well-being – helping with stress, low mood, poor sleep, and fatigue

-Many patients find that acupuncture helps them feel more comfortable and more engaged in their rehabilitation exercises.
+Many patients find that acupuncture helps them feel more comfortable and engaged in their rehabilitation exercises.
+It’s a holistic approach that nurtures both the body and mind.

 When Is the Right Time to Start?